davisdambis/Embedding-Images-and-Video/README.md

 # Embedding-Images-and-Video

--Navigation Bar
+- Navigation Bar
--Video Player section
+- Video Player section
--Video player implemented with iframe
+- Video player implemented with iframe
--Information about the video(title, no. of views, like/dislike/share, uploader name, avatar, number of subscribers and subscribe button)
+- Information about the video(title, no. of views, like/dislike/share, uploader name, avatar, number of subscribers and   subscribe button)
-Sidebar containing Up Next
+- Sidebar containing Up Next

 What it does